 Example Patient #1

-John has a traditional Medicare plan no secondary insurance, and has already met his deductible.
+John has a traditional Medicare plan with no secondary insurance, and has already met his deductible.
 To get started on CGM, John will receive one CGM reader and one month’s supply of CGM sensors to start.

 John’s specific Medicare plan will pay $384.20 (80% of the total cost) since he’s reached his deductible of $233, and he has no out-of-pocket limit.
 John will pay the remainder of $96.05 (20% of the total cost) for his initial supplies.

-*This is an example, and rates and costs will be subject to change based on your individual insurance coverage and plan rates.
+*This is an example, and rates and costs will be subject to change based on your insurance coverage and plan rates.
 Your deductible, co-insurance, and patient responsibility are also solely determined by your insurance plan.

 Medicare Deductible: $233